Sound Fountain

 Starting the Handel Society label in 1951 was probably inspired by the existence of the Haydn Society from Boston.
 The Handel Society was not a strict American affair in that respect that only a few recordings were made with conductors Robert Hull and Maurice Abravanel as the advertisement at the beginning of this web page tells.
 Judas Maccabaeus with Maurice Abravanel conducting the Utah University Chorus and Orchestra was issued on Handel HDL-12.
 This recording was released in France on the Classic label and in 1955 in the Netherlands on Concert Hall HDL 12.
 Alexander's Feast was recorded with Prof. Robert Hull conducting the Cornell University Chorus and the 'Handel Society Orchestra'.
 This issue was also released in France on the Classic label.
 Harpsichordist Frank Pelleg performed the Handel concertos for harpsichord on the label.
 Pelleg was accompanied by Walter Goehr conducting the Orchestra of Radio Zürich.

 The Handel label did not flourish, probably because all the energy went into the main activities of the MMS subscription series.
 And of course the number of specific collectors who would consult a list of Handel's music was too small, no doubt, to keep the label economically alive.
-As a result, in Schwann Long Playing Record Catalog of June 1957, the Handel Society listings were marked with a small diamond which meant that the recordings were - as the catalog stated in the legend - "to be discontinued by mfr. as soon as supply is gone; will be dropped from future issues of this catalog."
+As a result, in Schwann Long Playing Record Catalog of June 1957, the Handel Society listings were marked with a small diamond which meant that the recordings were - as the catalog stated in the legend - "to be discontinued by mfr. as soon as supply is gone; will be dropped from future issues of this catalog".

 Forgotten Recordings and Unknown Artists